AppCrypto/deTTP/README.md

 # Example of deployment smart contracts to EVM using GoLang

-Here is a simple and convenient golang code utilizes `go-ethereum`,`abigen` and `solc` to deploy the smart contract and intract with the smart contract.
+Here is a simple and convenient golang code utilizes `go-ethereum`,`abigen` and `solc` to deploy the smart contract and intract with the it.

 Follow these steps to make it easy to deploy the contracts and intract with smart contracts.